 If you'd like even more recipes and ways to prepare Swiss chard the Nutrient-Rich Way, you may want to explore The World's Healthiest Foods book.

-In comparison with other foods, Swiss chard has consistently been determined to have high oxalate content.
+In comparison with other foods, Swiss chard has been consistently determined to have a relatively high oxalate content.
 Oxalates are naturally occurring organic acids found in a wide variety of foods, and in the case of certain medical conditions, they must be greatly restricted in a meal plan to prevent over-accumulation inside the body.
 Our comprehensive article about oxalates will provide you with practical and detailed information about these organic acids, food, and health.
 Note, as we shared in the What's New and Beneficial section at the beginning of this food profile, younger leaves of Swiss chard have been found to have less oxalate content than older leaves.

 Swiss Chard, chopped, boiled

 |fiber||3.67 g||13||6.7||very good|

 |choline||50.23 mg||12||6.1||very good|